Podter/knit-init/README.md

 To install Node.js or Rust, Just search in Google how to do it!

-To install Foreman and Wally, Make sure that you have install Rust and Cargo Package manager (should be installed with Rust)
+To install Foreman and Wally, Make sure that you have install Rust and Cargo Package manager (should be installed with Rust) and then run this
 ```
 cargo install foreman wally
 ```